AndrewKovalenko/vimfiles/README.md

     bash install.sh
     homesick symlink vimfiles -f

-\* If you don't have commit rights use `homesick clone https://github.com/factorylabs/vimfiles.git`

 This will install the default configuration files/directories, submodules, and create symbolic links for bundles and snippets.
 Most of the heavy lifting is done by the [install script][install.sh].